tzviki1304/linkers/README.md

 ## Usage

-- Click on the extension icon to open the popup
+- Open a new tab to access the Link Saver
 - Create workspaces to organize your links
 - Create categories within each workspace
 - Drag and drop open tabs to categories to save them